-In the past, we have restructured facilities and operations in an effort to make our business more efficient, and we expect to continue to review our overall manufacturing and distribution footprint.
-During the fourth quarter of fiscal 2016 we announced our plan to outsource aftermarket parts distribution in the access equipment segment to a third party logistics company.
-In conjunction with this decision, we recorded charges of \$27.8 million for asset impairments and workforce reductions.
+Periodically we restructure facilities and operations in an effort to make our business more efficient.
+During the fourth quarter of fiscal 2016 we announced our plan to outsource aftermarket parts warehousing in the access equipment segment to a third party logistics company.
+In January 2017, we announced plans to close our access equipment manufacturing plant and pre-delivery inspection facilities in Belgium, streamline telehandler product offerings to a reduced range in Europe, transfer remaining European telehandler manufacturing to our facility in Romania and reduce engineering staff supporting European telehandler production from Ohio to facilities in Pennsylvania.
+We expect implementation costs for these actions to be approximately \$50 million.
+We recognized \$43 million of restructuring-related costs in fiscal 2017 and expect to recognize the remaining costs to implement these actions in fiscal 2018.
 In the future, we may incur additional costs, asset impairments and restructuring charges in connection with such consolidations, workforce reductions and other cost reduction measures that have adversely affected, and to the extent incurred in the future would adversely affect, our future earnings and cash flows.
-This is particularly true in our access equipment and commercial segments where additional restructuring actions may be required as a result of challenging market conditions we are experiencing in these segments.
 Such actions may be disruptive to our business.
 This may result in production inefficiencies, product quality issues, late product deliveries or lost orders as we begin production at consolidated facilities or outsource activities to third parties, which would adversely impact our sales levels, operating results and operating margins.
-Furthermore, we may not realize the cost savings that we expect to realize as a result of such actions.
+Furthermore, we may not realize the cost savings that we expect to realize the cost savings